 Health Education Program

 The goal of the Health Education Program is to empower members with information on how to take control of their health.
 The information we gather in our Quality Improvement Program assists us to understand the members we serve, and allows University of Maryland Health Advantage to take action to provide up-to-date, easy-to-understand health education services to its members.
-Examples of Health Education services provided by University of Maryland Health Advantage are mailings, newsletters, our web-site, our 24-hour Nurse-line, disease management and case management services.\
+Examples of Health Education services provided by University of Maryland Health Advantage are mailings, newsletters, our web-site, disease management and case management services.\

 Cultural Competency Program